Blast at wedding ceremony kills several in Kabul, Afghanistan

-Kabul (CNN)A blast ripped through a wedding ceremony in Kabul, killing six people Saturday, according to Afghanistan's Interior Ministry spokesman Nasrat Rahimi.
+Kabul (CNN)A blast ripped through a wedding ceremony in Kabul, Afghanistan, on Saturday, killing six people and wounding 20, officials said.

-It happened at about 10:30 p.m. local time ( 1:30 p.m.
-ET) at a wedding hall in the capital city's Police District 6, Rahimi said.
+The explosion happened at about 10:40 p.m. local time ( 1:40 p.m.
+ET) at a wedding hall in the capital city's Police District 6, Interior Ministry spokesman Nasrat Rahimi.

+About 20 people were taken to a Kabul hospital run by the Italian NGO Emergency, according to a tweet posted by the organization.

-No further details about the blast, including the number of injured, were immediately available.
+No further details about the blast were immediately available.

 Earlier this month, 14 people were killed and 145 injured in the same district when three suicide attackers detonated an improvised explosive device at the gate of the police headquarters.